 The College of Graduate Studies has established an academic residency requirement in order to provide doctoral students with the opportunity to engage in intensive, concentrated study over an extended period of time in association with faculty members and other students in an atmosphere conducive to a high level of intellectual and scholarly activity.

 More information can be found under the College of Graduate Studies academic regulations section of the catalog.

-At the discretion of the student’s program, either a qualifying examination, a comprehensive examination, or both will be required prior to admission to doctoral candidacy.
-Please refer to departmental handbooks for details of the qualifying or comprehensive examination timing, process, and procedures.
+Doctoral students must complete a qualifying examination, a comprehensive examination, or both to continue in the program of study.
+Please refer to departmental handbooks for details on the qualifying or comprehensive examination timing, process, and procedures.

 Students typically apply for admission to candidacy following the completion of coursework requirements and completion of any required qualifying examinations.
 At the time a student applies for admission to candidacy, the student must have a minimum 3.0/4.0 cumulative GPA and have satisfactorily completed the department examination requirements.

 The student, working with the advisor, should develop a detailed written dissertation proposal for presentation to the advisory committee.
 The proposal should state the objectives, provide appropriate background, and describe the general approach to accomplish the research clearly and completely.
 Specific procedures and details for the timing, preparation, distribution and defense of this proposal are noted in departmental requirements.
 An approved copy of the accepted proposal, signed by each member of the advisory committee, will be kept in the student’s file.

 After the advisor and committee have approved the dissertation proposal, the student should carry out the dissertation plan.
 When the advisor and student believe the work is complete and ready for defense, a dissertation document should be prepared with the advisor providing suggestions for improvement until both the advisor and the student believe the document is ready for publication.
 The advisor-approved dissertation document should be distributed to the committee in advance of the public dissertation defense.